Bowfishing - The Ultimate Guide to Fishing with a Bow

 If you are fishing saltwater, it is important to be aware of the tide levels.
 A changing tide can cause water movement in the inlets and canals and it can also impact the third feature to look out for: water clarity.
 Generally speaking, water clarity is best near spillways and grass beds and is worst on mud flats.

-It is hard to compensate for muddy water, but some quality bowfishing lights can help increase your visibility.
-It is best to implement a strategy that finds clearer water sources such as spillways, grass beds, and even rocky bottoms.
+It is hard to compensate for muddy water, but some quality bowfishing lights and other bowfishing supplies can help increase your visibility.
+It is best to implement a strategy that finds clearer water sources such as spillways, grass beds, and even rocky bottoms .

 Wind is another important tactic for numbers shooting.
 Understanding where the wind is coming from and finding protected areas based upon that will lead to finding fish.